Professor of Epidemiology

-Dr. Aimin Chen is Professor in Department of Environmental Health, University of Cincinnati.
-He is Deputy Director of the Center for Environmental Genetics (CEG) funded by the US National Institute of Environmental Health Sciences (NIEHS).
-He serves as Director of Clinical and Translational Research Training Program in the University of Cincinnati.
+Dr. Aimin Chen is Professor in Department of Biostatistics, Epidemiology and Informatics in the Perelman School of Medicine, University of Pennsylvania.
+He is a senior environmental epidemiologist in the Center of Excellence in Environmental Toxicology (CEET) funded by the US National Institute of Environmental Health Sciences (NIEHS).
 He is an Associate Editor of International Journal of Hygiene and Environmental Health (IJHEH).
 He specializes in perinatal and pediatric environmental epidemiology, studying chemical exposures and adverse pregnancy outcomes, child neurodevelopment, obesity and metabolic disorders.
 He has conducted epidemiologic research on DDT, isoflavones, lead, mercury, cadmium, tobacco smoke, flame retardants, perfluoroalkyl substances, particulate matter, and polycyclic aromatic hydrocarbons.
 He also has research interest in child health risk reduction through exposure mitigation and (parental) behavior modification since prenatal period.

 - Reducing chemical exposures in vulnerable fetus and young children: Translating research findings into prevention efforts to reduce environmental chemical exposures including lead, flame retardants, e-waste toxicants, etc.